The cold email is an incredibly daunting one to send.

 Even if you were to find out that a lead was interested in buying or selling a house, if they didn’t deal with you directly, they may find your out-of-the-blue email daunting and well, a little creepy.
 What happens then?
 You guessed it.
 The email gets deleted and you might get blocked for your efforts.

-Listen, even marketers struggle to write the perfect emails that capture the attention and captivate the interest of a lead.
-Marketing is their job and yet they don’t knock it out of the park with every email.
+Listen, even marketers struggle to write the perfect emails that capture the attention and captivate the interest of a real estate lead.
+Marketing is their job and yet they don’t knock it out of the park with every real estate emails.
 Statistically, that’s kind of impossible anyway.

-Whether you prefer calling it an introduction or a welcome email, it serves the same purpose: welcoming leads.
+Whether you prefer calling it an real estate introduction email or a welcome email, it serves the same purpose: welcoming leads.

 Courtesy of Unsplash